 - The disbursement method: This may diverge on a case by case method.
 This method helps in knowing the amount of time in which the defendant should provide or submit payments.
-Whenever there are outstanding bills, the lawyer must take responsibility of paying off those before expending the money right to the client.
+Whenever there are outstanding bills, the lawyer must take responsibility for paying off those before expending the money right to the client.

 Choosing the Best Lawyer